Governance and Finance

 Helen Altshul – Independent

-Helen has over 18 years of international development experience.
+Helen has 20 years of international development experience.
 Her specific responsibilities have included: project, programme and strategic planning; proposal development and fundraising; partnership brokering and consortium management; capacity building of partner organisations; project implementation and research; monitoring, evaluation and impact assessment; and staff development and team building.
-Helen has been based in Nairobi, Kenya since 2000, where she previously worked for the international NGOs Christian Aid (four years) and Farm Africa (eight years) and is currently the Head of Programs for Adeso - African Development Solutions.
+Helen has been based in Nairobi, Kenya since 2000, where she previously worked for Christian Aid (four years) and Farm Africa (eight years) and is currently Director of the Program Development and Quality Unit at Adeso.
 She holds a BSc (Hons) in Environmental Studies from the University of Hertfordshire, an MSc in Land Resource Management from Cranfield University and a PGCert in Cross-sector Partnership from the University of Cambridge.

 John Beverley – Tropical Health & Education Trust (Treasurer)